 “The design is great, and it holds an edge,” he said.
 “After seeing my knife, the other guides got Gunnys, too.
 When you’re using a tool several times a day, you don’t have time to screw around.”

 I’d never heard of the company, model or variation.
 I wasn’t looking to replace my old reliable Cold Steel SRK, so I filed the info away.

 Then, I came across Bark River Knives, remembered the conversation, and was unable to resist ordering a Gunny Hunter with a desert ironwood handle.
 Come to find out, the Gunny is one of Bark River’s most popular models, second only to the Bravo.
 Essentially, the Gunny is a smaller, more compact Bravo.

-I’ve been using a Gunny for more than two years now, and it is the knife I use for just about everything.
+I’ve been using a Gunny for several years now, and it is the knife I use for just about everything.
 Is it the best survival knife?
 Well, my Gunny has helped field dress and skin out a whitetail buck, clean small game and fish, been used for cooking at camp and whittling sticks and processing pitchwood and just about anything else you might need a knife for.